Rokiis1/roadmap/miscellenous/1_level/1_database.md

 This verification step is not required for normal application operation, but it is useful during development to confirm that the database file was created, the connection works, and ORM models were translated into actual database tables.

-Table creation is usually performed once, when the application starts or during an initial setup step.
+Table creation is usually performed once, when the **application starts** or during an **initial setup step**.
 It should not be triggered inside individual route handlers.

 When working inside a FastAPI application, table creation is typically performed during application startup instead of inside a standalone script.